karelkubicek/karelkubicek.github.io/_posts/2021-10-05-cookieblock.md

 * **Q:** CookieBlock breaks Google services.
 What can I do?

-  **A:** We make sure that Google services work as they suppose to, but if you install CookieBlock to a profile with already some history, there can be an undefined state of your browser.
-Solution is to sign-out of your account and sign in again.
-If even that did not help, try removing cookies of your browser, fresh profile should work correctly.
+  **A:** We try to make sure that Google services work as they are supposed to, but if you install CookieBlock to a profile with already some history, some issues may still arise.
+One solution is to sign out of your account and sign in again.
+If even that did not help, try removing cookies of your browser, a fresh profile should work correctly.

 ### Q&A for developers